Amelia Curran (painter): Career

-Amelia Curran was the eldest child of the barrister and wit John Philpot Curran and his wife Sarah Creagh.
-Her sister Sarah Curran was the fiancée of Robert Emmet.
-Amelia was a member of the Church of Ireland for the early part of her life.
 In 1810, through her father, she met novelist William Godwin and Aaron Burr, the American politician.
 Soon after, she met her lifelong friend, Percy Bysshe Shelley.
 In 1812 Percy Shelley traveled to Ireland to campaign against the injustices done there under British rule and was introduced to her father.
 Curran also painted a portrait of Shelley's three-and-a-half-year-old son William (called "Willmouse") in Rome, just before Willmouse's death from malaria in 1819.

 She later traveled to Rome and built up a close friendship and correspondence with Shelley's second wife Mary Shelley.
 In 1821, Curran moved to Naples, where she converted to Catholicism.
 Moving to Paris the next year, it was falsely rumoured that she had married and separated from a man.
 Curran returned to Rome in 1824 to spend the rest of her life.

 Curran painted Percy Shelley several times.
 These are among the few paintings of Shelley painted in his lifetime, and the only ones of him in his adulthood which was copied by several artists including Alfred Clint and William Holl among others.
 They are noted for their androgynous features, and their striking similarity to Guido Reni's painting of Beatrice Cenci, which was one of the poet's favorite pictures.
 Curran's 1819 portrait of Shelley was included in the 1905 book Women Painters of the World and hangs at the National Portrait Gallery in London.

 Curran also painted a portrait of Claire Clairmont and made copies of several Renaissance Madonnas.
 During the same spring of 1819 when painting William Shelley, Curran received Percy and Mary Shelley for individual portraits along with Clairmont.
 Curran had known Mary and Claire since childhood, when she had accompanied her father on visits to their father and step-father, William Godwin, in London.

+Personal life

-Amelia Curran died in 1847 in Rome, and was cremated to rest in the Church of St. Isidore.
-The future Cardinal Newman presided at her funeral Mass.
+On 30 August 1847, Curran died in Rome.
+She was cremated and buried at the Sant'Isidoro a Capo le Case; the future Cardinal Newman presided at her funeral Mass.
+A memorial plaque for her was later commissioned by Valentine Lawless, 2nd Baron Cloncurry, which was subsequently placed in the church.